Good Friday Agreement: Implementation

-The overall result of these problems was to damage confidence among unionists in the agreement, which was expressed by the anti-agreement DUP.
-The DUP eventually overtook the pro-agreement UUP in the 2003 Assembly election.
-The UUP had already resigned from the power-sharing Executive in 2002 following the Stormontgate scandal, which saw three men charged with intelligence-gathering.
+The overall result of these problems was that confidence in the agreement among unionists was damaged.
+The DUP, the sole anti-agreement party, overtook the pro-agreement UUP in the 2003 Assembly election.
+The UUP had already resigned from the power-sharing Executive in 2002 following the Stormontgate scandal, which saw three Sinn Féin members charged with intelligence-gathering.
 These charges were eventually dropped in 2005 on the controversial grounds that pursuit would not be "in the public interest".
-Immediately afterwards, one of the accused Sinn Féin members, Denis Donaldson, was exposed as a British agent.
+One of the three, Denis Donaldson, was afterwards exposed as a British agent.

 In 2004, negotiations were held between the two governments, the DUP, and Sinn Féin on an agreement to re-establish the institutions.
 These talks failed, but a document published by the governments detailing changes to the Belfast Agreement became known as the "Comprehensive Agreement".
 On 26 September 2005, it was announced that the Provisional Irish Republican Army had completely decommissioned its arsenal of weapons and "put them beyond use".
 Nonetheless, many unionists notably the DUP, remained sceptical.
 Of the loyalist paramilitaries, only the Loyalist Volunteer Force had decommissioned any weapons.
 Further negotiations took place in October 2006, leading to the St Andrews Agreement.

 In May 2007, a power-sharing executive was again established to govern Northern Ireland in devolved matters.
 The second Northern Ireland Executive had Ian Paisley of the DUP as First Minister and Martin McGuinness of Sinn Féin as deputy First Minister in a diarchy.

 Paisley retired from the office of First Minister and from the leadership of the DUP on 5 June 2008 and was succeeded in both functions by Peter Robinson.
 In the third Northern Ireland Executive, the same political relationship existed between Robinson and McGuinness as existed formerly between Paisley and McGuinness.
 After Robinson resigned as First Minister on 11 January 2016, he was replaced by Arlene Foster.
 Upon McGuinness's resignation on 9 January 2017, the devolved government in Stormont collapsed, as the Agreement demands when no new leader is appointed.
 An election was called by Secretary of State for Northern Ireland James Brokenshire, whereby the DUP and Sinn Féin were returned as the largest parties, and so began a countdown of talks between both leaders before devolved government could be restored.
 In January 2020, the Executive was re-established.